mova-institute/lib/README.md

 - Style 02-07
 - Do use uppercase with underscores when naming constants.
 - Consider naming an interface without an I prefix.
+- tslint rules for the Styleguide?
+- Import Line Spacing, Style 03-06